-- Be sure that any powered industrial vehicle you operate is equipped with a horn and a flashing warning beacon that is in working order. - Do not operate industrial lift trucks with the overhead guard or load backrest removed. - PIT drivers must wear personal protective equipment as specified by the local PPE assessment.
-PIT drivers must also wear hard hats when working in designated hard hat areas.
+- Equip all PITs with a horn and a flashing warning beacon that is in working order. - Do not allow industrial lift trucks to be operated with the overhead guard or load backrest removed. - PIT drivers must wear seatbelts provided at all times when they are operating the equipment. - PIT drivers must wear personal protective equipment (PPE) as specified by the local PPE assessment. - PIT drivers must wear hard hats when working in designated hard hat areas.